Cologne Central Mosque

-The mosque is designed in neo-Ottoman architectural style, with glass walls, two minarets and a dome.
+Inspired by the Neo-Ottoman architecture, the mosque was designed in a German Postmodern style with glass walls, two minarets and a dome.
 The mosque has a bazaar as well as other secular areas intended for interfaith interactions.
-As the mosque is one of Europe's biggest mosques, and the largest mosque in Germany, it has been criticized by some, particularly for the height of the minarets.
+The mosque is one of Europe's biggest mosques, and the largest mosque in Germany, and it has been criticized by some, particularly the height of the minarets.